uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 Licensing
 ------------------------------------------------------------------------------

-Any third-party libraries or packages used within this project should have their listed within the ``LICENSE-THIRD-PARTY`` file, with a full copy of the license available within the ``third-party-licenses`` directory.
+Any third-party libraries or packages used within this project should be listed within the ``LICENSE-THIRD-PARTY`` file, with a full copy of the license available within the ``third-party-licenses`` directory.

 Final Comments